 For a small town, there is also a high proportion of single, often educated, people living in Laie.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Laie.

-One of the nice things about Laie is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Laie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Laie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.60% of adults in Laie have a bachelor's degree or even advanced degree.
+The education level of Laie citizens is very high relative to the national average among all cities (21.84%): 39.60% of adults in Laie have a bachelor's degree or even advanced degree.

 The per capita income in Laie in 2022 was $24,420, which is low income relative to Hawaii and the nation.
 This equates to an annual income of $97,680 for a family of four.
 However, Laie contains both very wealthy and poor people as well.